top of page

 physical actuator for 3D interfaces.
 I helped ACME lab members build inputs and 3D interfaces, construct

-the computer vision system physically as well as the calcualating the homography, conduct and transcribe user
+the computer vision system physically as well as the calculating the homography, conduct and transcribe user

 studies, and write on research findings as third author to submit for publication.
 Software and fabrication tools